apigee-127/a127-samples/quota-example/README.md

 Limit the number of connections apps can make to your API proxy's target backend over a specific period of time.

 Quota is typically used to enforce business contracts or SLAs with developers and partners, rather than for operational traffic management.
+For example, you may have one quota set for paying customers and another for "freemium" (non-paying) users.

 #### When not to use a quota